Powered by AppSignal & Oban Pro

 • priv/isabelle/tptp/TPTP.thy defines the THF notation bundles and the explicit application operator @

-This is not a parser for full annotated TPTP problem files like thf(name, role, formula).
-It is a lightweight bridge for writing Isabelle theories with THF-style syntax and inspecting THF-style pretty output.
+This is not a full TPTP frontend.
+It is a lightweight bridge for writing Isabelle theories with THF-style syntax, inspecting THF-style pretty output, and converting a small subset of annotated THF formulae.

 In particular, we deviate from the THF “standard” in allowing untyped terms, ML-style schematic type variables (as in 'a > 'b) instead of type quantifiers (which are not supported), and the infix application operator @ can be omitted (optionally).